 Term life policies, in particular, offer an affordable option for giving you peace of mind.
 Because they pay a death benefit within a specified period of time, you can tailor them to your family’s needs.
 The typical term lengths of term life policies are 10, 15, 20, 25, or 30 years.
 Terms as short as one year are available, too.
-The shorter the term, the lower the premium will cost you.
+The shorter the term, the lower the term life insurance premium will cost you.
 Besides the flexibility of choosing your policy’s term length, you can also select the amount of the death benefit it will provide to your family.

 Back to the Original Question

 Is term life insurance for you?
 It’s a decision you and your family will need to make after carefully exploring your options.